 When UL HARQ feedback is transmitted on unlicensed band, NR-U considers mechanisms to support flexible triggering and multiplexing of HARQ feedback for one or more DL HARQ processes

 Scheduling multiple TTIs for PUSCH each using a separate UL grant in the same PDCCH monitoring occasion is identified as beneficial.
 Scheduling multiple TTIs for PUSCH using a single UL grant is identified as beneficial and should be supported in NR-U.

+NR-U should support both the HARQ feedback corresponding to some or all the PDSCHs of a channel occupancy can be reported in the same channel occupancy and HARQ feedback corresponding to PDSCHs of a channel occupancy can be reported outside of that channel occupancy.

+To support the HARQ feedback corresponding to some or all the PDSCHs of a channel occupancy to be reported in the same channel occupancy, it is found beneficial to extend the PDSCH-to-HARQ-timing to support indicating timings up to the end of the longest COT allowed by regulations.
+One or more of the following would be needed: Allow values larger than 15 by RRC signalling; Allow more bits for the PDSCH-to-HARQ-timing-indicator.

+To support HARQ feedback corresponding to PDSCHs of a channel occupancy can be reported outside of that channel occupancy, the following possible candidate solutions can be considered:

+Alt1: gNB requests/triggers feedback for PDSCH from earlier COT(s)

+Alt2: UE is configured to report HARQ feedback for PDSCH from earlier COT(s) without an explicit request/trigger

+Alt3: by PDSCH-to-HARQ-timing-indicator in the DCI scheduling the PDSCH

+The alternatives above are at least applicable for the case where there is no HARQ feedback expected in the same channel occupancy as the PDSCH.

 7.2.1.3.4 Potential enhancements to configured grant

+NR already defined Type-1 and Type-2 configured grant mechanism.
+For NR-U, there is no necessity to exclude Type-1 or Type-2 configured grant mechanism for operation of NR in unlicensed spectrum.

 The following modifications to the configured grant procedures are beneficial.

 - Removing dependencies of HARQ process information to the timing.
 This can be achieved by introducing UCI on PUSCH to carry HARQ process ID, NDI, RVID